Fancy getting your family on the water canoeing? Before buying lots of gear, try it out first...

 There are many places where you can get on the water and try out canoeing, such as a family holiday where you can hire a canoe and paddle around on safe waters.

-Fortunately, there are canoe clubs up and down the country that provide taster sessions and basic instruction, and many of these sessions you can hire any gear you need at extremely reasonable prices.
+Fortunately, there are canoe clubs up and down the country that provide taster sessions and basic instruction, and in many of these sessions, you can hire any gear you need at extremely reasonable prices.

 Finding a Canoe Club

 Finding a canoe club is quite easy.
 Simply click this link to search for one.

 For example, the club in my area runs sessions every Monday night from 6.30 until dusk through the summer to mid-September, where all of the gear for the session (boat, paddle, buoyancy aid, spraydeck, paddle, etc.) can be hired for £4.

 Two free taster sessions are provided (and then you must become a member).

 Children from the age of 10 and up are also welcome to attend.

 - Beginners wanting to learn the basic skills

 - Those that have some paddling experience and wish to develop their skills